7mind/izumi/doc/paradox/sbt/00_sbt.md

 ### Aggregation Safety Check

-When you invoke `transitiveAggregate` or `transitiveAggregateSeq` on your root project it checks if the accumulated set of known project is the same as the set of project loaded by sbt.
+When you invoke `transitiveAggregate` or `transitiveAggregateSeq` on your root project it checks if the accumulated set of known project is the same as the set of all projects loaded by sbt.

-In case of discrepancies you will get a warning.
-So in case you use automatic aggregation it's unlikely that you may accidentally forget to aggregate a module of a multi-module project.
+In case module is missing you'll get a warning.
+This makes it unlikely for you to accidentally forget to aggregate a module in multi-module project.

 Build Descriptors
 -----------------